Identity Over Time

 Finally, there are a group of issues that fall under the heading of the dispensability of identity.
 According to one tradition that goes back, at least, to Wittgenstein's Tractatus, we can theoretically dispense with identity talk without loss of information.
 Some, but by no means all, who take this view, do so because they hold that the predicate ‘is identical with’ corresponds to no genuine property.
 Issues about the dispensability of identity engage with issues about identity across time in the following way.
 This section opened with a quote from David Lewis claiming that there is never any philosophical problem about identity.
 The case of Cup and Tcup raises what is ostensibly a problem about identity across time.
 That problem only arises, it seems, because the later Cup is putatively identical with the earlier Tcup.
 If the problem is not, in part, about that putative identity holding, what is it about?

-According to a four dimensionalist like David Lewis is extended through the time of its life, and constituted from temporal parts which are themselves short lived tables.
+According to a four dimensionalist like David Lewis a table is extended through the time of its life, and constituted from temporal parts which are themselves short lived tables.
 As such a four dimensionalist like Lewis would not hesitate to give the following answer to the above question.
 The problem is, in part, a problem about whether a cup-like object that exists only at t′ is suitably related to a cup-like object, itself a proper part of a larger cup-like object, that exists only at t so that both cup-like objects are temporal stages or parts of a four-dimensionally extended cup.

 If we are not prepared to endorse four dimensionalism, it remains to be seen how the putative problem about Cup and Tcup's identity through time can be reformulated so that it is no longer a problem about identity through time.